cultureandempire/cultureandempire.github.io/cande.md

 Rather, I believe two other factors that turned Apartheid from an obviously profitable strategy to a hopelessly costly one.
 One was the fall in the cost of communications.
 Pretoria, isolated and distant, could maintain its regime as long as resistance was disorganized and local.
 However, it became so easy to report on events, and to carry images of oppression around the world.
 By the late 1980's the global anti-apartheid movement used electronic bulletin boards and email to organize.

 The ability to spread information rapidly and cheaply led to more and more hostility against the regime from around the world.
-It led to trade embargoes, boycotts, and increased support for the ANC.
+It led to increased support for the ANC.
 European public opinion was particularly important.
 It led to massive coalitions between trade unions, political movements, student movements, and more social-minded governments that hurt Pretoria.
+The economic embargo against South Africa was considered by many to be critical, though I believe it in fact prolonged the situation, by damaging the economic middle class that was essential to political change.
+I've already written that such actions should be focussed against a political leadership, personally, rather than a country, collectively.

 The second factor was, I believe, the cost of weaponry.
 The fall of the Soviet Union caused Africa to flood with cheap guns like the AK47, and cheap ammunition.
 The security of the Apartheid regime depended on stability in its neighbors to the north.
 However, cheap weapons caused first Angola and Mozambique, and then Rhodesia to fall to revolutionary liberation movements that were fiercely hostile to Pretoria, and helped the ANC in every way they could.